El Niño 2026–27 tracker

 Latest ONI +0.98°C AMJ 2026 · threshold for El Niño is +0.5

-Data as of 2026-07-05.
-NOAA’s Climate Prediction Center issues its next ENSO discussion on 2026-07-09 — we refresh this page after each update.
-Source: CPC ENSO Diagnostic Discussion and the ONI data file.
+Data as of 2026-07-29.
+NOAA’s Climate Prediction Center issues its next ENSO discussion on 2026-08-13 — we refresh this page after each update.
+Source: CPC ENSO Diagnostic Discussion, the ONI data file and the weekly SST table.

 January 2025 to now: 16 rolling ONI readings